 - Why did you agree to meet with me today?

 - What challenges/issues are you facing with your current solution/product/service?

 - What have you done previously to address this issue/need?

 Once you’ve completed the Learning stage, you’ll move to the “Outcome” stage.
-These are the questions that will help you position your product or services to satisfy the buyer’s needs or wants.
+These are more open-ended sales questions that will help you position your product or services to satisfy the buyer’s needs or wants.

 - What do you like or dislike about your current solution/situation?

 - What does the ideal outcome look like?

 - How will resolving this problem/challenge help you?
 Your team?
 Your company?

 - What are the most important features you’ll need for this to be a success?